zqfan/zqfan.github.com/_posts/2020-01-26-resize-virtualbox-lvm.md

 Note, if it fail with message `Device /dev/sda3 not found (or ignored by filtering).`, you will need to `reboot` your virtual machice.

-Now extend it to your volume group via `vgextend ubuntu-vg /dev/sda3`:
+Now extend it to your volume group via `vgextend ubuntu-vg /dev/sda3`, the name `ubuntu-vg` must use the one printed in `pvscan` output:

 ```
 root@ubuntu:/home/zqfan# vgextend ubuntu-vg /dev/sda3